enes

 5.10.
 Additional Information for Data Subjects:

-The personal data provided will be retained for as long as we maintain a relationship with the data subject and for the time necessary to fulfill the purpose for which the data was collected.
+The personal data provided shall be retained for as long as there is a contractual, pre-contractual, commercial, employment or other type of relationship with the data subject and for the time necessary to fulfil the purpose for which the data were collected.
+Subsequently, the data shall be retained for the legally required or permitted periods in order to address any liabilities that may arise from the processing, in accordance with the storage limitation principle established in the GDPR.

-Once that relationship has ended, the data will be blocked in cases where it is necessary to retain them until the expiration of any potential liabilities — solely for the purpose of handling claims or legal actions — as well as to comply with our legal obligations, for example:
+Once the relationship has ended, the data may remain duly blocked in accordance with Article 32 of the LOPDGDD in those cases in which it is necessary to retain them, either until the limitation period for liabilities expires for the sole purpose of claims or legal actions, or to comply with our legal obligations.

 Legal Basis: Article 30.1 of the Spanish Commercial Code (R.D.
 Código de Comercio)